-The Gastrointestinal System models the ingestion of macronutrients and their subsequent digestion and transportation into the Cardiovascular system.
+The Gastrointestinal System models the ingestion of water and macronutrients and their subsequent digestion and transportation into the Cardiovascular system.
 Digestion rates for each macronutrient can be specified along with the amount, and if no rates are supplied, a default configurable rate will be used.
-The macronutrients are then digested by converting the macronutrient into a specific substance from the stomach and incrementing the amount of that substance into the small intestine's chyme.
-The substances in the chyme are then absorbed into the vascular system via the small intestine's walls each timestep.
+The macronutrients are then digested by converting the macronutrient into a specific substance from the stomach and incrementing the amount of that substance into the small intestine's vasculature each timestep.
+Water is digested from the stomach into a gut/chyme compartment and aborbed into the small intestine vasculature at a standard rate.

 The Gastrointestinal tract is responsible for consuming and digesting food, absorbing nutrients, and expelling waste.
 The tract consists of the stomach and intestines breaking down food into usable nutrients for the body.
 After being eaten, food is stored in the stomach, gradually digested, then released into the gut chyme.
 At this point, nutrients are either quickly absorbed into the blood through the intestinal wall or further broken down prior to absorption.
 An overview of the digestive tract is shown in Figure 1.